What is product marketing?

 Leverage data for decision-making

 Data-driven marketing allows you to make informed decisions, measure success, and iterate effectively.
 From audience insights to campaign performance, data is your best ally.
-Use analytics tools to track KPIs such as engagement rates, lead conversions, and feature adoption.
-Regularly review this data to optimize your campaigns.
+Use analytics tools to track KPIs such as engagement rates, lead conversions, and feature adoption and usage.
+Regularly review this data to optimize your campaigns and future updates.

 Measure and optimize